florencemezino/i-am-florence/README.md

 * As a recruiter, I want to see if the applicant is currently working on a project / open source project so that I can see if the applicant is an active programmer.
 * As a recruiter, I want to see if the applicant participates to coding challenges and hackathons so that I can see if the person is curious and like learning new things.
 * As a recruiter, I want to be able to download a copy of a CV and portfolio so I can share with other team members for a second opinion about the applicant profile.
-* As a recruiter I want to have access easily to personal information and contact details so that I can reach out to the applicant whenever is needed.
+* As a recruiter, I want to have access easily to personal information and contact details so that I can reach out to the applicant whenever is needed.
+* As a recruiter, I want to see testimonies / recommendations from people who worked with the applicant, so that I can have idea about how it is to work with the applicant

 3. Frequent User Goals